AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-05-0.md

 - After enabling a new language from the **Configure languages** dialog, values from another language are displayed for the selected language in the dropdown list under **Language variables**.
 (GUIDES-38854)

-## Issues fixed with Editor 2.0
+## Resolved issues available with Editor 2.0

-The following issues around Authoring have been addressed and resolved with Editor 2.0:
+The following issues have been fixed, and no longer occur when using Editor 2.0:

 - When two or more columns are deleted from a table, the table structure becomes inconsistent or corrupted.
 (GUIDES-35438)
 - When a column is deleted from a table that contains merged cells, a new blank column is added.
 (GUIDES-30147)
 - When a new row is inserted in an existing table from the breadcrumbs menu, the table structure changes unexpectedly, resulting in missing borders and an extra column.
 (GUIDES-24372, GUIDES-29194)
-- When a section element selected using mouse drag in Author mode is copied and pasted, it is converted into paragraph (<p>) elements instead of retaining the section structure.
+- When a section element selected using mouse drag in Author mode is copied and pasted, it is converted into paragraph `(<p>)` elements instead of retaining the section structure.
 (GUIDES-30023)
 - When highlighted text inside elements such as step or uicontrol is edited, the selected text is not replaced correctly and is appended or prepended instead, resulting in validation errors.
 (GUIDES-24371)
 - When a table column width is set using relative values, the remaining columns render incorrectly, resulting in a misaligned table layout.
 (GUIDES-26109)
 - When a copied topic title is pasted with tags disabled, the first paste applies incorrect styling and assigns the type as topic instead of title.
 (GUIDES-28838)
-- When large sections of content are edited, unintended scroll movement causes the editor view to jump away from the active content.
+- When large sections of content are edited, unintended scroll movement causes the Editor view to jump away from the active content.
 (GUIDES-35436)
-- When Backspace is used on elements, the editor scrolls to the top of the topic regardless of the cursor position.
+- When Backspace is used on elements, the Editor scrolls to the top of the topic regardless of the cursor position.
 (GUIDES-32520)
 - When the left or right arrow key is used to move out of inline tags, the cursor jumps unexpectedly on the first attempt.
 (GUIDES-26363)
 - When switching between Author and Source views in long topics, the cursor position is lost.
 (GUIDES-21164)
 - AEM Spellcheck works only for the default en-US language and does not honor other locales.
 (GUIDES-14731)
 - When large DITA topics are unlocked in the Editor, the same topic reopens in a duplicate tab.
-Additionally, tag-limit warning is displayed `NaN` instead of the actual tag count.
+Additionally, a tag-limit warning is triggered where `NaN` is displayed instead of the actual tag count.
 (GUIDES-34008)
-- When documents are locked, unlocked, or switched to read-only mode in the Editor, the Acrolinx integration does not refresh correctly because the editor state is not updated properly.
+- When a read-only document is unlocked in the Editor, the selection controls in the **Content properties** panel remain disabled.
+Because Acrolinx depends on those fields to become interactive again, Acrolinx checks cannot run.
 (GUIDES-29614)
-- When switching between Author and Source views in long topics, the cursor position is not retained and the editor scrolls back to the top of the topic.
+- When switching between Author and Source views in long topics, the cursor position is not retained and the Editor scrolls back to the top of the topic.
 (GUIDES-18114)
-- When creating a new reltable without a header row in Author view with tags enabled, the table layout changes after a topic is added to the first cell, causing the next column to collapse and making it difficult to place related topics.
+- When creating a new `reltable` without a header row in Author view, the table layout changes after a topic is added to the first cell, causing the next column to collapse and making it difficult to place related topics.
 (GUIDES-19555)
-- When an xref link is added to a small table cell in Author mode, the link does not stay contained within the cell and appears across adjacent cells in the same row.
+- When an `xref` link is added to a small table cell in Author mode, the link does not stay contained within the cell and appears across adjacent cells in the same row.
 (GUIDES-5489)